Butler, Bulls bound past Bucks

-(The Sports Xchange) - The Chicago Bulls extended their winning streak to a season-high five games by defeating the Milwaukee Bucks 117-106 on Tuesday at the United Center.
+CHICAGO -- The Chicago Bulls were heading the wrong way not that long ago.

-The Bulls had dropped three of four games right around Christmas, leading to questions being asked about everything from their leadership to their effort.
+The Bulls dropped three of four games right around Christmas, and they were being questioned about everything from their leadership to their effort.

-“It wasn’t anything I said or what anyone else said,” Bulls guard Jimmy Butler said of the turnaround.
+Chicago since halted those questions and did so by changing its play.
+The Bulls extended their winning streak to a season-high five games by defeating the Milwaukee Bucks 117-106 Tuesday at the United Center.

 Individually, Butler has been largely responsible for helping the Bulls (21-12) be a better team lately.